 Eligibility Documentation Forms

-The Texas Workforce Commission has developed standardized forms to assist Local Workforce Development Boards (Boards) in collecting the information necessary to verify the multiple Workforce Innovation and Opportunity Act (WIOA) eligibility criteria.
+The Texas Workforce Commission (TWC) has developed standardized forms to assist Local Workforce Development Boards (Boards) in collecting the information necessary to verify the multiple Workforce Innovation and Opportunity Act (WIOA) eligibility criteria.
 Boards may modify these forms to meet specific needs.

 The following instructions and WIOA forms are included: